-Prior to moving to Bali, I was based in Sydney for the last 15 years and can honestly say that I have never had a single situation where I felt threatened or in any real danger – is that because Sydney is 100% safe?
+Prior to moving to Bali, I was based in Sydney for over 15 years and can honestly say that I have never had a single situation where I felt threatened or in any real danger – is that because Sydney is 100% safe?

 Diving Papua New Guinea: Port Moresby – Just How Dangerous Is It?

 Unless your final destination is Loloata Resort in nearby Bootless Bay, all scuba diving trips to PNG involve either transiting through, or overnighting in, Port Moresby as the capital is the only international gateway in to the country.

 In my experience this is probably the most intimidating part of any journey to PNG, because there is definitely an element of danger in Port Moresby, plus it’s also an expensive place and personally I don’t find it very appealing.

 Virtually every expat I have spoken to in Port Moresby seems to have a “near miss” story and some have stories that are really scary…